 Most of the research on Mediterranean countries carried out before the 2011 uprisings failed to reveal the growing socio-economic tensions, exacerbated by inefficiency, low productivity, inadequate institutional capacity, market fragmentation and lack of integration, below-potential foreign direct investments and weak contribution of small and medium enterprises.

 This situation led to persistently high levels of unemployment, especially among young people and women, including most notably the educated.
 Poorly devised policies and strategies, combined with increasing inequality and poverty and lack of engagement, became the seeds of revolts and revolutions, and ultimately contributed to exclusion and unsustainability.

 In 2020, the world was hit by the global COVID-19 pandemic, leading to a health crisis that resulted in a demand and supply shock, affecting all economies and requiring substantive policy actions.
 Europe, the Mediterranean region and Africa have been greatly affected by the pandemic and its socio-economic consequences, but the varying levels of fiscal spaces have resulted in divergent resilience levels.

-The Euro-Mediterranean Network for Economic Studies (EMNES) is a network of research institutions and think tanks working on socio-economic policy on the Mediterranean region.
+The Euro-Mediterranean Network for Economic Studies (EMNES) was created in 2014 as a network of research institutions and think tanks working on socio-economic policy on the Mediterranean region.
 From 2014-2019, EMNES benefited from a grant of €2 million from the European Union.